 In This Issue: A New Earth-Like Planet; Survey Links Texting and Literacy; The Shape of Your Sandwich

 Survey Says: Texting = Reading & Writing :-) A recent survey indicates that kids who text, blog or use social networking sites are more apt to be enthusiastic readers and writers offline as well.
 Researchers from National Literacy Trust concluded that the more forms of communication children use, the stronger their core literacy skills.
-The Trust doesn't see any problems with the jumbled jargon and misspellings of text messages, saying that children can distinguish between different writing styles.
+The Trust doesn't see any problems with the jumbled jargon and misspellings that make up texts, saying that children can distinguish between different writing styles.